sidney-eliot/3d-artists-handbook/content/texture/baking-and-texturing-prep.md

 ## Naming Conventions
-The name indicates the low and high match, however it doesn't indicate what is put on the same atlas, that depends on what was exported together in the same file.
-Numbers can be added to match more highs with a low.
-Use batch renamer to rename objects.
+The name indicates the low and high match, however it doesn't indicate what is put on the same texture atlas, that depends on what was exported together in the same file or what material was assigned to the objects.
+One can also add further numbers at the end to indicate that multiple highs match with one specific low and vice versa.
+Use software built-in batch re-namers to quickly rename everything _(Ctrl + F2 in Blender)_.

+Some of the naming conventions are:
-- Needs to end with "**..._low**" or can also be "**..._low_...**" (Marmoset)
+- End with "**...low**" or can also be "**...low...**", and same for "high" (Marmoset)
-- Not case-sensitive
+- Keywords like "low" and "high" aren't case-sensitive
-- 1/01/001 all works as long as it's consistent
+- 1 / 01 / 001 all work for numbering as long as it's consistent, but it's good to pad the number with one or two zeros as a suffix, so the object sorting in a scene is the same in every software (An 11 could be sorted above an 8, as 8 comes after 1, but some software might be smart enough to notice that they are a number sequence and sort 8 before 11.)
 - Adding no number is fine if there's only one low and high

 >[!example] For example